 By buying a term plan and investing the rest, not only are you better off in terms of protection and investments, your protection is also hedged against inflation.
 And because of lower premiums, you can now fully cover all your insurance needs.
 On top of that, if you faced financial difficulties, you have full flexibility to stop investing without affecting your cover.
 If you really cannot afford the insurance, you can dip into your investments to temporarily pay the premiums without the need to pay interest later on.
 Furthermore, by having full flexibility to choose the fund managers that are specialist in their area of work, you have a better chance of getting the returns that you need.
 Sceptics will question the ability of investors to achieve a return of 5%, let alone 7%.
 By simply investing in a 15-year SGS Bond, you’ll already get about 3.5% p.a. guaranteed by our government.
 If you invest in a portfolio with equities, and with constant monitoring and rebalancing, you should be able to get 5-7% p.a. comfortably.

 It’s funny how things turn around and how money can cause perspectives to be different.
-Years ago, when Ms Genevieve Cua wrote in the BT advocating term plans.
+Years ago, when Ms Genevieve Cua wrote in The Business Times advocating term plans.
 I disliked her writings then.
 Commissions for term plans are a lot lower than whole life plans and thus her writings were a threat to my trade.
 But it is now my turn to be advocating a truth that has caused many in the industry to be upset.
 I can only say that I am now a new person.
 I am thankful that I realised it early and that I have the courage to be honest with myself.
 So, to consumers out there, beware what you eat, and to us advisers, let’s be careful what we serve.

 The writer, Christopher Tan, is Chief Executive Officer of Providend, a Fee-only Retirement Financial Adviser.
 Besides being financially trained, he is also an Associate Certified Coach with the International Coach Federation.